Jonathan2251/lbd/source/ctrlflow.rst

 	  .size	_Z15test_longbranchv, ($func_end0)-_Z15test_longbranchv

-Cpu0 backend Optimization: Remove useless JMP
+Cpu0 Backend Optimization: Remove Useless JMP
 ---------------------------------------------

-LLVM uses functional pass both in code generation and optimization.
-Following the 3 tiers of compiler architecture, LLVM do most optimization in middle tier of LLVM IR, SSA form.
+LLVM uses functional passes in both code generation and optimization.
+Following the three-tier architecture of a compiler, LLVM performs most optimizations in the middle tier, working on the LLVM IR in SSA form.

-Beyond middle tier optimization, there are opportunities in optimization which depend on backend features.
-The "fill delay slot" in Mips is an example of backend optimization used in pipeline RISC machine.
-You can port it from Mips if your backend is a pipeline RISC with delay slot.
+Beyond middle-tier optimizations, there are opportunities for backend-specific optimizations that depend on target architecture features.
+For example, "fill delay slot" in the Mips backend is a backend optimization used in pipelined RISC machines.
+You can port this technique from Mips if your backend also supports pipeline RISC with delay slots.

-In this section, we apply the "delete useless jmp" in Cpu0 backend optimization.
-This algorithm is simple and effective to be a perfect tutorial in optimization.
-Through this example, you can understand how to add an optimization pass and coding your complicated optimization algorithm on your backend in real project.
+In this section, we implement the "remove useless jmp" optimization in the Cpu0 backend.
+This algorithm is simple and effective, making it a perfect tutorial for learning how to add an optimization pass.
+Through this example, you can understand how to introduce an optimization pass and implement a more complex optimization algorithm tailored for your backend in a real-world project.

-Chapter8_2/ supports "delete useless jmp" optimization algorithm which add codes as follows,
+The `Chapter8_2/` directory supports the "remove useless jmp" optimization algorithm and includes the added code as follows:

 .. rubric:: lbdex/chapters/Chapter8_2/CMakeLists.txt
 .. literalinclude:: ../lbdex/Cpu0/CMakeLists.txt